NLP-Challenges/Study-Bot/docs/DOCUMENTATION.md

 - question
 - concern
-- not a question or concern
+- not a question or concern (harm)

 Possible approach: